 My.EOU Portal Current Students Faculty/Staff

 This is the applied emphasis within the Sociology/Social Welfare concentration.
-Students choosing this route are generally seeking a professional career in social work or more generally the social welfare arena.
+Students choosing other areas of Sociology, such as public sociology or even graduate school, are advised into a set of courses less oriented toward the social welfare field.
+Students choosing the social welfare route are generally seeking a professional career in social work or more generally the social welfare arena.
 This includes a variety of disciplines–social work, direct therapy/counseling, public safety (law enforcement, parole/probation, corrections, juvenile justice), crisis response, advocacy for domestic violence survivors, sexual assault response, community development, child welfare, victims’ assistance, refugee assistance, hospice work, veterans’ assistance programs, school-based counseling and youth-in-transition programs, self-sufficiency programs and case work, public health worker, etc.

 The following requirements exist for Anth/Soc students with a Social Welfare concentration (see Sociology/Social Welfare checksheet):

 A student pursuing the Social Welfare concentration can graduate with either a Bachelor of Arts (BA) or a Bachelor of Science (BS) degree.
 Our program is not a Bachelor of Social Work (BSW).
 We provide a more robust-sociologically informed curriculum, but an MSW will generally take two years (often MSWs are possible in one year with a BSW).
 BA is preferable because of the foreign language requirement (at least two years)–students who are bilingual, especially with Spanish as a first or second language, have certain comparative advantages on the job market.
-However, many students pursue the BS as well (which as of Feb 2016 requires a college-level math course).
-To finish in four years, without going summer terms, students must average 15 credits per term, 45 credits per year (4 x 45 = 180, the minimum required to graduate).
+However, many students pursue the BS as well (which requires lower-division math and science coursework).
+To finish in four years, without enrolling for summer terms, students must average 15 credits per term, 45 credits per year (4 x 45 = 180, the minimum required to graduate).
 As a four-year degree program the Social Welfare concentration generally looks something like this:

 What are students doing?

-Currently, in 2016, just in La Grande and Baker City, we have students working in the following areas:
+Currently, in 2021, just in La Grande, Baker and Umatilla Counties, we have students working in the following areas: